sriramsk1999/hand2sim/README.md

 The goal is to be able to take in any video of a human performing an action, extract the hand trajectory, retarget it to a Franka arm, and replay it in RoboHive.

-The *current* goal is to do so with videos from the something-something v2 dataset.
 To set up this entire pipeline, we require the following annotations:

 - **Camera Pose** - To compensate for camera motion when replaying the trajectory
 - **Hand Pose** - To transfer hand motion to the end effector